aws-samples/sample-sagemaker-ai-rcf-anomaly-detection-lunar-spacecraft/README.md

 2. Update the `bucket_name` and `file_name` variables in the script with your S3 bucket and data file names.

-3. Run the script:
+3. Run the script in AWS SageMaker Domain JupyterLab as a Jupyter Notebook or run as a python script:

 `python Lunar_DDL_AD.py`

-4. The script will:
+4. The notebook / script will:
 - Load and preprocess the data
 - Train and deploy a Random Cut Forest model
 - Detect anomalies in the data